Drenso/symfony-oidc/UPGRADE.md

 The `login_check` route (see https://github.com/Drenso/symfony-oidc/issues/5) is no longer needed, we now default to the `/login_check` path as is normally used by the Symfony form login method as well.

+### Caching

+By default, this bundle now caches the well known response for an hour.
+The cache time is configurable, but note that caching will only work when `symfony/cache` is available in your container.

 ### Breaking changes

 Most breaking changes are related to classes having been renamed or removed.
 If you did not rely on any of the